srishti0109/zepto-sql-analysis/README.md

 ## 📌 Project Overview
 This project focuses on analyzing Zepto product data using SQL.
-The dataset contains product details such as product name, category, price, discount, stock availability, and ratings.
+The dataset contains product details such as product name, category, price, discount, stock availability, quantity, and product weight.

 The goal of this project is to perform:
 - Data cleaning